Estimated reading time: 14 minutes

-The last week and a half while waiting for bathroom reno supplies to be delivered we did some preserving in the kitchen.
+In the last week and a half, we did some kitchen preservation while waiting for bathroom reno supplies to be delivered.

-We had a tonne of organic garlic that we needed to mince and jar for the freezer before we lost it.
+Before losing it, we had a tonne of organic garlic to mince and jar for the freezer.

-That was a huge task as it’s tedious trying to clean garlic as many of you know.
+That was a huge task, as cleaning garlic is tedious, as many of you know.

-It’s all done now and we ended up with about 8 mason jars of garlic that we pack with extra virgin olive oil and freeze.
+It’s all done now, and we ended up with about 8 mason jars of garlic that we packed with extra virgin olive oil and freeze.

-Our little guy wanted to make cookies for his friends so we baked up a strawberry chocolate cookie with white chocolate drizzle.
+Our little guy wanted to make cookies for his friends, so we baked a strawberry chocolate cookie with white chocolate drizzle.
 The kids loved them.

-My wife and I also make some keto kimchi which we let ferment for 5 days on the counter and it’s SO GOOD with just about anything we eat.
+My wife and I also make some keto kimchi which we let ferment for five days on the counter, and it’s SO GOOD with just about anything we eat.

 During a freezer dive, we pulled out a bag of cauliflower rice and made a batch of our Keto cheesy cauliflower hashbrowns.